Ortega vs Zavala Elementary: East Austin Schools and Home Prices

 • You prefer the quieter Govalle neighborhood pace

-• The Marshall Middle School to Austin High School path works for you
+• The Martin Middle School to Eastside Early College High School path works for you

 If I am being straight with you (and I always try to be), most buyers in east Austin right now are buying for the neighborhood and the proximity to downtown, not the school scores.
 That does not mean the schools do not matter, it just means the location premium dominates the decision.
 And that is ok, as long as you go in with eyes open.